 In addition to our data governance policies, IFP is has chosen to be intentional about the partners that we work with.
 It is important that our partners share our passion for security and protecting our advisors and their clients.
 Our due diligence process is built around ensuring that any company that we work with has the appropriate controls in place to manage, track, and protect any data point that is provided by IFP or generated by the third-party company.

 While cybersecurity is a hot topic across all industries, we believe that the financial services sector is extremely susceptible to these attacks.
 IFP believes in protecting clients from danger and our advisors from losing their credibility (or possibly their credentials and livelihood).
 That’s exactly why we’re building Advisor[X].
 It’s more than just an application launchpad; it’s a chance to build a platform our advisors can trust without excess doubt or worry.

-Third party service providers mentioned are separate entities from IFP and LPL Financial.
+Third party service providers mentioned are separate entities from IFP.